Coronavirus (COVID-19)

 What to do if you are feeling sick

-If you have signs and symptoms of COVID-19, immediately get tested for COVID-19.
-It is important to note the signs and symptoms of COVID-19 are similar to other infectious diseases and you cannot tell the difference by symptoms alone, thus it is important to specifically test for COVID-19.
+If you have signs and symptoms of COVID-19, there are testing and COVID-19 treatment and medication options.
+It is important to note the signs and symptoms of COVID-19 are similar to other infectious diseases and you cannot tell the difference by symptoms alone, thus it is important to specifically test for COVID-19 and other respiratory viruses to help you decide what to do next to reduce your risk of severe illness and lower the changes of spreading a virus to others.

-If you were exposed to COVID-19, start taking precautions
+If you were exposed to COVID-19, use prevention strategies to protect yourself and others.

 What to do if you test positive for COVID-19?